jackfusheridan19281/IRS-990-ETL-Pipeline/README.md

 Lastly two more things.

 First, as of right now it is currently May 10th, 2025.
 Meaning that there will be more 2025 downloads available eventually.
-Please be mindful for these new zip files.
+Please be mindful of these new zip files.
 The logic still applies, download the zip file, extract it to the proper subfolder in the parent folder, add a new block we just did for the new zip file.